Skip to main content

 Gout can be hard to diagnose as symptoms are similar to other conditions.

-Your GP may ask about your diet and if you drink beer or spirits.
-You might be sent for a blood test, ultrasound or x-ray.
+Your GP may ask about your diet and if you drink alcohol.
+They may arrange further tests such as a blood test, ultrasound or x-ray.

 Causes of gout